cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 ### getCameraCharacteristics(cb, [errorCallback])

+*Currently this feature is for Android only.
+A PR for iOS support would be happily accepted*

 <info>Get the characteristics of all available cameras.
 Returns a JSON object representing the characteristics of all available cameras.</info><br/>

 ```javascript